310mc/https-310mc.github.io-tl/source/_posts/scout/beasts.md

 I shouldn’t be upset at all.
 I should be twirling around in excitement.
 That’s how I roll… That’s how Narukami Arashi would react.

-At this point, I wouldn’t feel hurt at all by people’s words, whether it’s telling me I’m manly or cool… Or hurtful things, like “creepy” or “shitty okama”[^3]…
+At this point, I wouldn’t feel hurt at all by people’s words, whether it’s telling me I’m manly or cool… Or hurtful things, like “disgusting” or “shitty okama”[^3]…

 No matter what anyone says, I love myself most.